 - 1. If any type of asset is measured using a cost-based method, an impairment test is required. - 2.
-Paper 5C describes the implications for impairment approaches that are created as a result of the different characteristics of financial assets and non-financial assets. - 3.
-Three possible impairment approaches have been identified for financial assets measured at amortised cost: - (a) incurred loss; - (b) expected cash flow approach; and - (c) a fair value-based approach. - 4.
+Paper 5C describes the implications for impairment approaches that are created as a result of the different characteristics of financial assets and non-financial assets. - Three possible impairment approaches have been identified for financial assets 3. measured at amortised cost: - incurred loss; (a) - expected cash flow approach; and (b) - (c) a fair value-based approach. - 4.
 All of the approaches have been extensively described and discussed in previous agenda papers and board sessions.